VenkateshPrasadG274/AdminUI/README.md

-# HOw to use Application
+# How to use Application

 On start of the application, user can view the list of users data, a searchBox, delete button, pages.
 A user can search by any name, email ,role by typing into the search box.